margaridarita/pigeon_weather_app/README.md

 ## Pigeon Weather App
 This was my first ever coding project, done for the SheCodes Plus Web Development Workshop.
 It uses a weather API so that you can search the weather and week's forecast for any city.
+Feel free to check the result on the Netfly website.

 Looking back there is a lot that I could improve on the code, but I'm proud to leave it saved as it is to reflect my evolution.